Historic & Archaeological Sites of Oconto County

 423 Chicago Street

 World’s first Christian Science Church building is part of the West Main Street National Historic District, on corner of Main and Chicago.
-Tours are available by appointment through the OCHS.

 B P M N A Pk | Wisconsin Historical Marker, National Register of Historic Places, 1974

-Govorner Scofield Mansion (Brunquest Home, 1869)
+Governor Scofield Mansion (Brunquest Home, 1869)

 610 Main Street

-Built by Oconto lumberman Wm Brunquest it was later acquired by Edward Scofield, governor of Wisconsin from 1897 to 1901.
+Built by Oconto lumberman Wm Brunquest it was later acquired by Edward Scofield, Governor of Wisconsin from 1897 to 1901.
 Restored to be a Bed & Breakfast and restaurant in 2000-2002.
 Currently a private residence.

 B P N Pk | West Main Street National Historic District, National Register of Historic Places, 1973